-- Trunk and Complementary Vehicles: - The vehicle deployment strategy is to implement new universal accessible compliant vehicles along the trunk routes when the corridor operationalises.
+Trunk and Complementary Vehicles:

+- The vehicle deployment strategy is to implement new universal accessible compliant vehicles along the trunk routes when the corridor operationalises.
 The approach is to operationalise the corridor with rigid vehicles only and implement articulated vehicles once demand realises and trigger the utilisation of articulated vehicles.
-This approach is two-fold given passenger perception of articulated vehicles and the flexibility that rigid vehicles allow if demand does not realise according to estimated demand. - The rigid 80 seat vehicles will only load on the left side through one door, but during the outer year 2035/36 articulated vehicles can be considered if demand realises and more doors on the left side of the vehicles to enhance loading time. - Feeder Vehicles: - The feeder vehicle fleet will comprise of existing mini-bus vehicles that will be selected through a validation process.
+This approach is two-fold given passenger perception of articulated vehicles and the flexibility that rigid vehicles allow if demand does not realise according to estimated demand. - The rigid 80 seat vehicles will only load on the left side through one door, but during the outer year 2035/36 articulated vehicles can be considered if demand realises.

+Feeder Vehicles:

+- The feeder vehicle fleet will comprise of existing mini-bus vehicles that will be selected through a validation process.
 These vehicles will comply with the specifications provided for these vehicles to ensure passenger safety.
 These feeder vehicles will operate under a contract and will be fitted with the selected AFC system and branded to comply with Hauweng brand.
-These feeder vehicles will not be UA compliant and will be phased out, approximately 3-years after corridor is operationalised depending on funding availability and financial viability.
-Refer to ITS specifications for detail pertaining to AFC and APTMS Section 14.7. - It is envisaged that the rationalisation and transformation of feeder vehicles to UA compliant vehicles will occur in year 2026/27 for the Namibia area, 2027/28 for the Turflaagte, Freedom Square and 2028/29 in the Heidedal area subjected to financial viability once detailed market research of these services are complete.
+These feeder vehicles will not be UA compliant and will be phased out, 3-years after corridor is operationalised.
+Refer to ITS specifications for detail pertaining to AFC and APTMS Section 14.7. - The rationalisation and transformation of feeder vehicles to UA compliant vehicles will occur in year 2026/27 for the Namibia area, 2027/28 for the Turflaagte, Freedom Square and 2028/29 in the Heidedal area.
+Capital funds were allowed for the acquisition of these vehicles and to lease these vehicles to the VOC.
+If the VOC is in the position to acquire the UA compliant vehicles for the feeder vehicles this arrangement will take president.